jackbernsteinsheehan/riemann_surface_singularities/README.md

 to install the necessary stack.

 ## Editing Simulation Parameters
 The paramters for the `curvature_flow.py` and `weight_to_geodesic.py` simulations can be edited in the `heat_simulations/polar/2D/config.py` file.
-To plot a geodesic along a trajectory with surface defined by a weight funtion, edit the params in the config file and run
+To plot a geodesic along a trajectory with surface defined by a weight funtion, edit the params in the config file to your desired conditions, as well as `CURVE_PLOT = "single"` and `GEO_PLOT = True`, and run
 ```powershell
 python3 weight_to_geodesic.py
 ```
+After closing the first window, you should see the geodesic plotted on the surface.

 ## `heat_simulations`
 ### `heat_simulations/first_passes`